mycumycu/X4-External-App/readme.md

 *X4 External App* will serve application on a local port.
 If default port (8080) is busy - a new, free one will be found.
 > In case of used port different from 8080 - also update the port setting the mod config file located in `\extensions\mycu_external_app\ui\config.lua`

-App will automatically open in default browser.
+App will automatically open in the default browser.

 If you want to access it from a local network - change `localhost` to local IP address of a machine running X4, e.g. `http://192.168.1.120:8080`.
-Application will detect and output the exact network address in console window.
+Application will detect and output the exact network address in a console window.

 ### Linux (using Steam Proton version)
 1. Configure your X4 to run using proton (Steam Compatibility mode)